-Warwickshire Police has been part of strategic alliance with West Mercia Police since 2012, with many services delivered jointly across each policing area.
+Warwickshire Police operated in a strategic alliance with West Mercia Police from 2012-2020, with many services delivered jointly across each policing area.

 One of the prime catalysts for the alliance was the necessity for the two forces to reduce their costs by £35 million as part of the government’s comprehensive spending review.
-However, it was also recognised that the benefits for both forces were far broader than financial, including delivery of greater operational and organisational resilience, protecting frontline policing resources and ensuring our processes were lean and more effective to deliver the best possible services.
+However, it was also recognised that the benefits for both forces were far broader than financial, including delivery of greater operational and organisational resilience, protecting frontline policing resources and ensuring processes were lean and more effective.

 In October 2018, the Chief Constable and PCC of West Mercia announced that they were terminating the alliance agreement with effect from October 2019.
-The Home Secretary subsequently directed that the alliance should continue for a further six months to provide additional time for the forces to transition their service provision to their future states.
-This means the alliance will now end on April 8, 2020.
+The Home Secretary subsequently directed that the alliance should continue for a further six months to provide additional time for the two forces to transition their service provision to their future independent states.

 Alliance Transition Governance Group